Skelmersdale: Rail

 Since the closure of Skelmersdale railway station in 1956, the town has become the second most populous town in the North West, after Leigh, without a railway station.
 The nearest railway station is Upholland railway station on the Wigan Wallgate to Kirkby branch line (historically part of the Liverpool and Bury Railway line).
 The Skelmersdale Branch previously connected Skelmersdale to Ormskirk and Rainford Junction.

 In 2009, Network Rail proposed to extend the existing quarter-hourly Liverpool Central to Kirkby service, to terminate at a new station in the centre of Skelmersdale.
-Rainford will then become an interchange station for services to and from Wigan Wallgate.
+Rainford would then become an interchange station for services to and from Wigan Wallgate.
 In 2009, the Association of Train Operating Companies published a report, Connecting Communities, which also recommended the opening of a new rail link to Skelmersdale.
 This time the recommendation was via the Skelmersdale Branch from Ormskirk.
-In February 2017, Lancashire County Council identified the site of the former Glenburn Sports College / Westbank Campus site as the preferred location for a railway station for the town.
-Despite the Glenburn Sports College being owned by the council, the Westbank Campus site is owned by Newcastle College and requires purchase by the council in order for the station to be built.
+In February 2017, Lancashire County Council identified the site of the former Glenburn Sports College / West Lancashire College Westbank Campus site as the preferred location for a railway station for the town.
+Despite the Glenburn Sports College being owned by the council, the Westbank Campus site was owned by NCG and required purchase by the council in order for the station to be built.

 In 2017, Merseytravel and Lancashire County Council committed £5 million into a study to investigate the possibility of re-opening the station.
 Combined with the creation of a new station at Headbolt Lane in Kirkby, it is believed that the scheme could cost around £300 million to develop.

 In 2020, Lancashire County Council acquired the site of the former Glenburn Sports College, and approved £2 million to demolish the buildings on the site and prepare the area for the construction of a railway station.

 Plans for the reopening were dealt a blow when the Department for Transport announced in July 2022 that it was rejecting the Strategic Outline Business Case.
 The DfT instead suggested that better bus links with the Kirkby–Wigan rail line would be a cheaper way of improving connectivity for Skelmersdale.
+This would be introduced with the 319 Stagecoach bus service, which runs between Skelmersdale Bus Station and Kirkby Railway Station, and will run to Headbolt Lane Railway Station once a normal Merseyrail service to Headbolt Lane resumes.

+In 2022, Lancashire County Council announced that intends to 'dispose' of the former Glenburn Sports College and West Lancashire College land, under the School Standards and Framework Act 1988.